 For simplicity we can use PS with custom output.

 The above command will displays the Nice value of the process with that particular PID.

 [root@server] # ps -o comm,nice -p 30594 COMMAND NI cpanellogd - sl 18

 “nice” and “renice” commands to set and reset the Nice value of a process.

 Setting priority on new processes with “nice” command.

-Which means, we can start a process with our own costum Nice value on it 🙂 .
-Lets see how can it possible.
+Which means, we can start a process with our own costum nice value on it, that awesome 🙂 .
+Let’s see how it is possible.

-Use the command nice to set its Nice vale:
+Use the command nice to set its nice value:

 # nice $NI Command

 Here NI represents the nice value which we want to set.